Skip to Content

 Once created, you can use the Automap Exact Matches link to map the source fields to the target fields.

-4. Edit the Target Field Mappings
+4. Edit the target field mappings

 Edit the script on each target field to write the name and content to global variables, then report the global variable values in the operation log.